A SEAL pup is making good progress after undergoing surgery at a Penzance based veterinary practice to repair a badly damaged flipper.

 “We couldn’t be happier with the care Rosevean Veterinary Practice has given to Purple and to our other seal pups and are delighted that we’ll be benefiting from their expertise in the future.
 We are also grateful to the British Divers Marine Life Rescue (BDLMR), who went to Purple’s aid and brought him to us.”

-Tamara believes Purple may have been bitten after confusing another seal with his mum.
+Tamara believes Purple may have been bitten after confusing another seal with his mother.
 She added: “Other than the bites, Purple was in good health and this is what made him a good candidate for surgery.

 “His mum had obviously done a good job of feeding him and he had plenty of fat stored to see him through the weaning process, which happens at around two and a half weeks of age.
 Hopefully Purple’s rehabilitation will continue to progress well and we’ll be able to be return him to the sea in a few weeks’ time.”